dotnet/AspNetCore.Docs/aspnetcore/grpc/health-checks.md

 The [gRPC health checking protocol](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) is a standard for reporting the health of gRPC server apps.

 Health checks are exposed by an app as a gRPC service.
 They are typically used with an external monitoring service to check the status of an app.
-The health checks service can be configured for various real-time monitoring scenarios:
+The service can be configured for various real-time monitoring scenarios:

 * Health probes can be used by container orchestrators and load balancers to check an app's status.
 For example, a container orchestrator may respond to a failing health check by halting a rolling deployment or restarting a container.
 A load balancer might react to an unhealthy app by routing traffic away from the failing instance to a healthy instance.
 * Use of memory, disk, and other physical server resources can be monitored for healthy status.